lotas/ng-bar/README.md

 ## Author

-Yaraslau Kurmyza <me@yaraslav.com>
+Yaraslau Kurmyza <yaraslau.kurmyza@crosslend.com>

 ### Why

-Yeah yeah..
-Batarang, chrome dev tools, bla-bla bla

-I just want to see some numbers.
-I like numbers.
-And I want to know when something is not working, and make sure that something is included properly
+Despite the fact that we have an awesome Batarang Angular.js chrome extension, we still need more information during development.
+We need to see memory information, scopes information and various additional info, that is not directly accessible in other tools